p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 * Customizable UI scale.
 * Adjustments to the mass-bless/bribe etc. Still a little wonky, but better than before.
 * Support for modifying settings in game via the mod menu if have the API installed.
+* Load straight into a specified save game after menu splash.

 Each mod can be enabled/disabled individually from within the config.
 There might be stuff I've missed.